augustotakeo/Docker-Study-Guide/README.md

 if you mount the same directory across container restarts, the same files would always be seen.
 There are two types of volumes: volume mount that is completely managed by docker and bind mount that is dependent on the directory structure and os of the host machine.

+#### Scenarios when mounting volumes
+- Container's files are obcured by the content of non-empty volume
+- Container's files are copied into empty volumes. volume-nocopy option prevent this from happening
+- Anounymous volumes are created when a volume is not specified.
+- When a container created using --rm option is removed, the anounymous volume is removed as well
+- Use --volumes-from [container] to mount the volumes of this container
+- Use readonly (or ro) to give only read access to the container (using inspect in the container you can see in the "Mounts" region the '"RW": false',)

+#### Scenarios when using bind mount
+- Pre-existeing files in the container are obscured by the mount.
+- Use readonly (or ro) to give only read access to the container